esdalmaijer/cluster_power/README.md

 Do I smell Python 2?
 --------------------

 Yes, sorry.
-One thousand written apologies and a Chelsea bun for everyone who is negatively impacted by this, and willing to come claim them.
+One thousand written apologies (`print("\n".join(1000*["Sorry!"]))`) and a Chelsea bun for everyone who is negatively impacted by this, and willing to come claim them.

 This started as what seemed to be a really quick thing in 2019.
 It then rapidly spiralled out of control, as complexities were becoming apparent.
 That said, the code likely only needs a few changes to run smoothly on Python 3, and all dependencies should be compatible too.

-I can't update the code myself, as I need to block out enough time in my days to play with my demanding cat.
+I can't update the code myself, as I need to block out enough daily time to play with my demanding cat.
 But I'll happily accept pull requests of people who heroically take on the challenge.

 License